Skip to main content

 Before You Send Your Refund Request Letter

-A refund request should not read like a general complaint.
-It should connect the purchase, the problem, the evidence and the remedy you want.
-The seller needs to identify the order quickly and understand why the product, delivery or service failed.
+A refund request should be more specific than a general complaint.
+Clearly connect the purchase, the problem, the supporting evidence and the remedy you are seeking.
+Make it easy for the seller to identify the order and understand why the product, delivery or service did not meet expectations.

 Refund Request Letter for Faulty Goods